10 things SMEs should know about apprenticeships

 You can create your own scheme to suit your business

-As part of its reforms last year, the Government now allows firms to design their own schemes with bolt-ons to suit their own business needs.
+As part of its reforms, the Government now allows firms to design their own schemes with bolt-ons to suit their own business needs.
 Before you embark on a pilot scheme, you will need to choose the relevant apprenticeship framework or standard and determine the level of apprenticeship that meets your business needs.

 The number of apprentices completing advanced programmes is rising